 ULED displays are available from a single company, while OLED TVs are popular among various manufacturers in the industry.
 Hisense is the only company making ULED TVs.
 That means there are limits on how big the screens can be.

 The company only sells small sets ranging between 50 and 75 inches, which may not be a favorable choice to many customers compared to OLED.

 OLEDs are available from various companies that make them, and the size is easier to find and even more known in different stores.
 Thus, OLED sets are more functional and a common choice among individuals when changing their screen.

 Because they are easy to find due to their availability, they are also set to meet the different needs of people, thus coming in various designs that ensure the customer has a better experience.

-Therefore, if you are looking into comparing a variety of designs, you could easily opt for the different designs of OLED because ULED is limited to Hisense making only.
+Therefore, if you are comparing various designs, you could easily opt for the different designs of OLED because ULED is limited to Hisense making only.

 The ULED is the most affordable of the two, which means it can be the best solution for you on a budget.
 OLED can be more expensive, running close to $1,000.
 The common determinant of the two is the resolution and, thus, the technology used to make the screens.

 The display will directly affect the prices, with the 8K OLED sets going up to tens of thousands of dollars mainly because of a higher pixel count and expensive lighting technology that lights the screen.

 ULED has affordable options that range between $400-$500; therefore, it can be an excellent choice for you when buying a TV that may still serve you well.